niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 A list of URLs that are not to be cached by WWWOFFLE.
 ITEM
 [!]URL-SPECIFICATION
 Do not cache any URLs that match this.
 The <a href="/configuration/#URL-SPECIFICATION">URL-SPECIFICATION</a> can be negated to allow matches to be cached.
-The URLs that are not cached will not be requested if offline.
+The URLs that are not cached will not have requests recorded if offline or fetched automatically.
 SECTION DontGet
 A list of URLs that are not to be got by WWWOFFLE when it is fetching and not to be served from the WWWOFFLE cache even if they exist.
 ITEM